 Experience report - the format

 How is Echometer actually used in practice?
 And by whom?
-We want to answer these questions in a number of Echometer testimonials answer.
-We interview some of our users for you.
+We want to answer these questions in a number of Echometer testimonials .
+In this series, we will interview some of our users.

 Our series continues with Veronika Renn's experience report.
 Veronika is a Scrum Master at Bytabo.